 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Arizona.

-In Arizona, you must be 18 years old to order a certified copy of a death certificate.
-The following individuals are permitted to apply for a certified copy of a death certificate:
+In Arizona, you must be at least 18 years old to order a certified copy of a death certificate.
+The following individuals and organizations are permitted to apply for a certified copy of a death certificate:

-For details, see Who Can Obtain a Death Certificate on the Arizona Department of Health Services website.
+For details, see the Arizona Department of Health Services page on Who Can Obtain a Death Certificate.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.